deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 Yes.

-We aim to make Delta Chat more approachable for the many folks who do not care about or are even skeptical of "e-mail".
+We aim to make Delta Chat more approachable for the many folks who do not care about or are even critical of "e-mail".
 In all likelyness that's not you because you are reading this post here :)
-But you probably know people who don't rejoice when hearing "e-mail" but might appreciate that Delta Chat
+But you probably know people who don't rejoice when hearing "e-mail" but who might appreciate that Delta Chat

 - provides a convenient and reliable messaging experience,